 Applicants can choose to apply as primarily either a vocal performer applicant, instrumental performer applicant, or composer applicant.
 If selected to participate, the applicant will be paired with a mentor in the category they apply for.
 Applicants can only apply in one category per season.

 DIVERSITY, INCLUSION, AND EQUITY STATEMENT

 WIJO is seeking and encouraging individuals of all backgrounds to apply for WIJO Mentors 2022-2023.
 We are committed to representing and cultivating diversity in all areas of this program.
 This commitment is present in all decision-making, including the selection of mentees and mentors.
-Diversity, inclusion, and equity is a primary consideration in the review process of determining which mentee applicants are chosen to participate.
+Diversity, inclusion, and equity will be a primary consideration in the review process of determining which mentee applicants are chosen to participate.